mike590/Polly/readme.txt

 Polly

 To Do:
+If all syllables are de-selected, the rhyme read out for all types should read something like "Choose a syllable to rhyme!"

+If all syllables are de-selected, the positioning of the syllable selector changes because there are no more large letters.
+Fix this positioning.

 Put a dash between syllables in the syllable selector.

 Size of syllable selector container changes based on how many syllables in the word.
 Make it adaptive.